glueops-rip/glueops-dev-old/docs/hello-world.md

 └── index.html
 ```

+## Step 4: Configure GitHub Token as a Repository Secret

+To enable GitHub Actions to notify our Argo CD of code changes, we need to configure a GitHub token as a repository secret.
+Here's how you can set it up:

-4. Configure a GitHub token as a repository secret.
-This token is essential for running actions and notifying our Argo CD of code changes.
-Go to **Settings > Security > Secrets and Varibales > Actions**
+1. Go to your repository and navigate to **Settings > Security > Secrets and Variables > Actions**.
 <img width="422" alt="Screenshot 2023-07-28 at 02 47 16" src="https://github.com/GlueOps/glueops-dev/assets/39309699/f3468172-98cb-4b4f-a2fe-42e1006d772c"/>

-5. Click on **New repository secret** to create a new token.
+2. Click on **New repository secret** to create a new token.

 <img width="830" alt="Screenshot 2023-07-28 at 02 48 23" src="https://github.com/GlueOps/glueops-dev/assets/39309699/a4aca65d-483a-4b43-b55e-1a4080eb62e1"/>

-6. To get your token secret Go to https://github.com/settings/tokens and click on Generate new token.
+3. To get your token secret, go to https://github.com/settings/tokens and click on "Generate new token."

 <img width="927" alt="Screenshot 2023-07-28 at 02 51 03" src="https://github.com/GlueOps/glueops-dev/assets/39309699/158bbb62-6710-4933-b076-1efb8d6bdc02"/>

-7. Use the onscreen information to generate your token and the only scope required is the repo.
-Click on Generate token and copy your token
+4. Use the onscreen information to generate your token.
+The only scope required is the "repo" scope.
+Click on "Generate token" and copy your token.

 <img width="869" alt="Screenshot 2023-07-28 at 02 55 12" src="https://github.com/GlueOps/glueops-dev/assets/39309699/a7bca229-ed48-4679-ba45-6a863977820c"/>

-8. Place your copied token in the secret input field and click add secret.
-Don't forget to
+5. Place your copied token in the secret input field and click **Add secret**

 <img width="870" alt="Screenshot 2023-07-28 at 02 58 50" src="https://github.com/GlueOps/glueops-dev/assets/39309699/a356b1c6-6040-46f0-9b50-c57a2b606dc2"/>

+## Step 5: Deploy the App and Register Environments

-Next, deploy the app and register the specified enviroments, in our case (prod, stag, uat) inside of the our Argo CD. go to In the deployment-configurations repo.
+Next, let's deploy the app and register the specified environments (prod, stage, uat) inside the GlueOps Argo CD.
+Here's what you need to do:
-in the app directory

-- We have two example demo apps deployed in the repo.
-Duplicate one of them and rename to your own application that you want to deploy.
-This is what your structure should look like
+1. Go to the [deployment-configurations](https://github.com/GlueOps/deployment-configurations) repository.
+2. Inside the `app` directory, duplicate one of the example demo apps and rename it to your application's name.
+3. Your application directory should have the following structure:

 ```
 ├── demo-app-1
 ├── base